The complete guide to knowledge management for businesses

 EX = CX: why you’ll never achieve great customer experience without great employee experience

-Virtually every leader understands the importance of top-grade consumer experience.
-But what about employee experience?
+Virtually every leader understands the importance of customer experience, but what about employee experience?
+According to a study by MIT's Center for Information Systems Research, organizations scoring in the top quartile of employee experiences generated 25% higher profits than those that scored in the bottom quartile.
+Their research also showed customer satisfaction and innovation doubled.
 While EX might have been overlooked in years past, modern workplaces now recognize the value in offering employees the consumer treatment and are reaping widespread benefits as a result.

 Learn more